CleyFaye/boilerplate/README.md

 - route: log all route called.
 Can be either a boolean or an express-winston configuration.
   In the later case, all properties are accepted except the winston instance, which is set separately.
+  More details in the "custom logging" section below.
 - error: log all errors.
 Accept a boolean, or an object with the "collapseNodeModules" boolean property.
 - logger: an instance of a winston logger.